rispoli-lab/Bilateral-Breast-Fusion-/README.md

 - Ella female model can be purchased from https://www.itis.ethz.ch/virtual-population/virtual-population/overview/

 ## 1. Software Set-up.
-Download the package and upacked to desired folder.Add-to-Path all functions in folders "Morph functions" and "Kernel".
+Download the package and upacked to desired folder.
+Add-to-Path all functions in folders "Morph functions" and "Kernel".

 ## 2. Pre-locate breast position.